Select Page

 Currently, Canada welcomes nearly 500,000 new immigrants annually, giving it one of the highest immigration rates globally, relative to its population.
 As of 2023, newcomers make up approximately 20 percent of Canada’s total population.

-For new Canadians, integrating into their new community and environment presents significant challenges.
+For newcomers to Canada, integrating into their new community and environment presents significant challenges.
 Limited opportunities and lack of local experience make finding employment or residency difficult.
 Aside from daily life struggles, reconnecting with nature also comes with challenges, especially when the world outside the window is so different from the world we know.
 This is especially evident within the Greater Toronto Area (GTA) and its urban metropolitan landscape.

 A rare Hooded Warbler, a green bird with a black hood and yellow face, perched on a fence post.